JohnHika/portfolio-terminal/README.md

 - `joke` - Get random developer jokes
 - `theme [name]` - Switch between terminal themes

+## 🚀 Deployment

+### Deploying to Render

+This project is set up for easy deployment to Render.com using the `render.yaml` configuration file.
+You can deploy both the frontend and backend with just a few clicks.

+See [DEPLOY.md](./DEPLOY.md) for detailed deployment instructions.

 ### 📈 Analytics & Admin
 - **Command Tracking**: Analytics for popular commands and usage patterns
 - **Admin Panel**: JWT-authenticated admin interface for content management